 Don’t worry – you don’t need to be super-fit or able to tie yourself up in knots.
-Simply pick a beginner-friendly class that suits your level.
+Simply pick a class that suits your level and requirements.
 If you’re just starting out, finding a class and teacher you click with (even if you’re not in the room with them) is more important than the style, or how the class is labelled.

-You can look for classes aimed at new mums, mums-to-be, or specific issues such as anxiety or insomnia.
+You can look for classes aimed at, say, new mums or mums-to-be, or at those dealing with specific issues such as anxiety or insomnia.
 ‘Once you’ve tried your first class, or done a beginner’s course, try a few others,’ says Mollie.
 ‘If you don’t love the first one, try a few others to see who inspires you.’

-That said, if you’re a beginner, hatha is a great place to start – classes vary in difficulty but focus on asana or physical poses; think tree pose, forward folds and good old downward-facing dog.
-Ashtanga is a dynamic class based on a set order of postures, where you move up to the next set or ‘series’ once you’ve mastered the first.
-Vinyasa or ‘flow’ classes are energetic and allow the teacher to choose the blend of postures, meaning you work up a sweat but get a different class every time.
+That said, if you’re a beginner, hatha yoga is a great place to start – classes vary in difficulty but focus on asanas or physical poses; think tree pose, forward folds and good old downward-facing dog.
+Ashtanga yoga is a more dynamic class based on a set order of postures, where you move up to the next set or ‘series’ once you’ve mastered the first.
+Vinyasa or ‘flow’ classes are also energetic and fast moving, but allow the teacher to choose the sequence of postures, meaning you work up a sweat but get a different class every time.

 5 of our favourite home yoga classes

-Mollie is one of the brilliant yoga, Pilates and meditation teachers handpicked to lead classes on Movement for Modern Life’s online platform.
-Classes range from lunch break-friendly five-minute tune-ups to 90-minute flows, perfect for helping you disconnect from work after a day at your desk.
+Mollie is one of the brilliant yoga, Pilates and meditation teachers leading classes on Movement for Modern Life’s online platform.
+Classes range from lunch break-friendly five-minute tune ups to 90-minute flows, perfect for helping you disconnect from work after a day at your desk.

-Adriene Mishler is one of the internet's most popular yoga teachers – and the one everyone wants to be friends with.
-With hundreds of free beginner-friendly classes to choose from, we recommend heading to her YouTube channel if you're after a helping hand to guide you through the first steps on your journey.
+Adriene Mishler is one of the internet's most popular yoga teachers.
+With hundreds of free beginner-friendly classes to choose from, we recommend heading to her YouTube channel if you're after a helping hand to guide you through the first steps on your yoga journey.

 Want to get the kids involved?
-Cosmic Kids Yoga brings the fun with its programme of story-based yoga, mindfulness and relaxation classes.
-Created for children aged 3 and up, they're loved by kids, parents and teachers from all over the world and promise to leave your little one feeling stronger, clearer and more peaceful.
+The programme of story-based yoga, mindfulness and relaxation classes at Cosmic Kids Yoga keeps things fun.
+Created for children aged 3 and up, the online classes are loved by kids, parents and teachers from all over the world and promise to leave your little one feeling stronger, clearer and more peaceful.